-The transportation of an abnormal load by road is subject to a number of regulations.
+Abnormal load transportation by road is subject to a number of regulations.
 Overloading a vehicle is illegal and can lead to expensive fines and even prosecution in certain cases.
-We explain what an abnormal load is, abnormal load regulations, and types of trailers best suited to hauling out-sized loads on UK roads.
+We explain what an abnormal load is, abnormal load regulations in the UK, and types of trailers best suited to abnormal load haulage on UK roads.

-Where possible a load should always be divided up and transported within the legal weight limits, but there are times when this just isn’t possible.
-An aircraft wing, for instance, cannot be reasonably disassembled for transportation.
-An increasing number of extraordinarily heavy or out-sized items need to be transported by road, from military ordnance and crane ballast, to mobile homes and construction equipment.
+Where possible, a load should always be divided up and transported within the legal weight limits, but there are times when this just isn’t possible.
+An aircraft wing, for instance, is an abnormal indivisible load and cannot be reasonably disassembled for transportation and is, therefore subject to wide load regulations.
+An increasing number of extraordinarily heavy or out-sized items must be transported by road for abnormal load haulage, from military ordnance and crane ballast to mobile homes and construction equipment.

-In these cases, the trailer or truck used to take an abnormal load by road, is subject to a set of abnormal load regulations to make transportation possible while also keeping road infrastructure and other road users safe from potential harm or damage.
+In these cases, the trailer or truck used to take abnormal indivisible loads by road is subject to regulations to make transportation possible while keeping road infrastructure and other road users safe from potential harm or damage.

-- If the gross weight of a vehicle carrying a load exceeds Construction & Use limits up to 80,000 kg, or 78.74 tonnes – two clear days’ notice are required with an indemnity to Road and Bridge Authorities. (“Clear days’ notice” excludes Saturdays, Sundays or a public holiday in any part of Great Britain.)
+- If the gross weight of a vehicle carrying a load exceeds Construction & Use limits up to 80,000 kg, or 78.74 tonnes – two clear days’ notice is required with an indemnity to Road and Bridge Authorities. (“Clear days’ notice” excludes Saturdays, Sundays or public holidays in any part of Great Britain.)

 - When the gross weight of a vehicle carrying a load exceeds 150,000 kg, or 147.63 tonnes – a Highways England Special Order is required, as well as five clear days’ notice to police and five clear days’ notice with indemnity to Road and Bridge Authorities.
-(Keep in mind that the issuing of a Highways England Special Order is always at the discretion of the Highways England abnormal loads team acting on behalf of the Secretary of State for Transport.
-Highways England advises applicants to request abnormal load permission at least 10 weeks in advance of your scheduled transportation date or even at pre-tender stage, before making a financial commitment to supply a load.)
+(Keep in mind that issuing a Highways England Special Order is always at the discretion of the Highways England abnormal loads team acting on behalf of the Secretary of State for Transport.
+Highways England advises applicants to request abnormal load permission at least ten weeks before their scheduled transportation date or even at the pre-tender stage before making a financial commitment to supply a load.)

 - When a load exceeds Construction & Use load regulation widths of 2.9 m (or 9 feet 6 inches) up to 4.3 m (or 14 feet 1 inch) or STGO loads exceed a width of 3 m (or 9 feet 10 inches) up to 5 m (or 16 feet 5 inches) – two clear days’ notice to police is required.

-- Keep in mind that even though there is no statutory limit governing the overall height of a load, when applying for a Special Order or VR1 it should, wherever possible, not exceed 4.95 m (or 16 feet 3 inches) – this is so maximum use can be made of the motorway and trunk road network.
+- Even though there is no statutory limit governing the overall height of a load when applying for a Special Order or VR1, it should, wherever possible, not exceed 4.95 m (or 16 feet 3 inches) – this is so maximum use can be made of the motorway and trunk road network.